Pier 39

 Pier 39 is a shopping center and popular tourist attraction built on a pier in San Francisco, California.
 At Pier 39, there are shops, restaurants, a video arcade, street performances, the Aquarium of the Bay, virtual 3D rides, and views of California sea lions hauled out on docks on Pier 39's marina.
 A two-story carousel is one of the pier's more dominant features, although it is not directly visible from the street and sits towards the end of the pier.
 The family-oriented entertainment and presence of marine mammals make this a popular tourist location for families with kids.

 The pier is located at the edge of the Fisherman's Wharf district and is close to North Beach, Chinatown, and the Embarcadero.
 The area is easily accessible with the historic F Market streetcars.
+Attractions include Kwak, a store selling only rubber ducks, and Magowan's Infinite Mirror Maze.

 From the pier one can see Angel Island, Alcatraz Island, the Golden Gate Bridge, and the Bay Bridge.
 Blue & Gold Fleet's bay cruises leave from Pier 39.